darioShar/PDMP/readme.md

 print('Animation saved in {}'.format(path))
 ```

-## Load and display plots, evaluation metrics, further results (advanced)

-See `review_experiments` notebook.

 ## Structure of the project

-We plan to draw a figure representing the whole program flow.
-It is a bit complicated for the moment so we will just point at the most important parts of the code
+We will point at the most important parts of the codebase.

 ### Models
 * The MLP model used by ZigZag and diffusion for 2D data is located in `./PDMP/models/Model.py` and corresponds to the `MLPModel` object